PauloCaetano/bluesy/README.md

  The functions defined in this module output messages on an MS Windows console, performing the necessary conversions to correctly display non-ASCII characters.

+### Utilities

+- file_line_reader

+ Encapsulates an std::ifstream, and provides functions for some frequent operations, such as reading a line, getting line count, or skipping lines.